isomerpages/singhealth-ermcs/_about/About ERMCS.md

 ---
 > ####  **Bringing together like-minded risk management leaders and professional from various industries**

-Started in 2023, the annual **Enterprise Risk Management Congress Singapore 2023**, organised by the SingHealth Office of Risk Services, will bring together **like-minded ERM leaders and professionals** to share their ERM insights, expert advice and experiences in their expertise areas.
+Started in 2023, the annual **Enterprise Risk Management Congress Singapore**, organised by the SingHealth Office of Risk Services, will bring together **like-minded ERM leaders and professionals** to share their ERM insights, expert advice and experiences in their expertise areas.

 ![](/images/Img_0054.jpg)